What they mean, and what you need to change.

 The settings include:

-- Friends except: allows you to specify individual people on your Friends list that will not see posts.
+- Friends except: specify individual people on your Friends list who will not see posts

-- Specific friends: allows you to select individual people on your Friends list that will see posts.
+- Specific friends: select individual people on your Friends list who will see posts.

-- Custom: you can specify specific people, groups, various lists, and more.
+- Custom: specify specific people, groups, various lists, and more

 Two important things to realize about this setting